coralogix/workshops/workshops/otel/autoinject/index.md

 kubectl apply -f instrumentation.yaml
 ```
 One applied, annotated deployments must be restarted.
+Each directory has a `deployment.yaml` and a script to deploy and delete it.

 App deployments must have an *annotation* to ensure that they will have instrumentation injected i.e.
 ```